Choosing high-quality dental implants is a great investment in your smile. Read on to find out more about the teeth implant cost in Australia.

 Medicare does not cover dental treatments.
 However, if your oral health is negatively impacting your overall health and the only way to fix the issue is with dental implants, then you may be able to apply to Medicare for coverage.

 You will need a referral from your doctor and dental surgeon under the GP Management Plan and Team Care Arrangement.
+Book a free consultation at you local dental clinic to find out if you are eligible.

 Does Private Insurance Offer Coverage for Dental Implants?